Western Electric: Manufacturing plants

 Also, the reduced production of home telephones because of the war, began to have a backlog of two million orders in late 1945 for the Hawthorne plant.
 Western Electric had acquired a former Studebaker plant on Archer Avenue (Chicago, Illinois) for assemblers that produced out one hundred thousand Model 302s telephones by March 1946.

 After World War II, the National Carbon Company left a facility that had manufactured United States Navy submarine batteries and underwater detonators in Winston-Salem.
 This facility at 800 Chatham Road, was passed to Western Electric Company and operated until 1966 for production of national telephone companies' switches and circuits.
 Additionally, the location complex was one of three nationwide Western Electric field engineering sites.

-The mid 1940s brought occupancy to locations.
+The mid-1940s brought occupancy to locations.
 A plant was established in 1946 at Tonawanda, New York to produce equipment wiring cable, telephone cords, enamelled wire, and insulated wire.
 This plant was called "Buffalo Plant."
 A satellite shop was established in Jersey City, New Jersey called "Marion Shops" and occupied in 1947.
 This location produced portable test sets, rectifiers, and power equipment for the main plant known as the Kearny Works.

 In July 1948, the equipment plant at Duluth, Minnesota was involved in the National Labors Act with bargaining units of IAM and IBEW.

-After 1947, eight Works locations were built and occupied by 1961 at Allentown, Indianapolis, North Carolina, Merrimack Valley, Omaha, Columbus, Oklahoma City, and Kansas City for the high volume of manufacturing products.
+Between 1947 and 1961, eight Works locations were built and occupied, located in Allentown, Pennsylvania, Indianapolis, Indiana, Winston-Salem, North Carolina, Merrimack Valley, Omaha, Nebraska, Columbus, Ohio, Oklahoma City, Oklahoma, and Kansas City, Missouri for the high volume of manufacturing products.
 The North Carolina Works was located in Winston-Salem, North Carolina.
 The Merrimack Valley Works location was in North Andover, Massachusetts.
 The Kansas City Works location was in Lee's Summit, Missouri.

 A Lawrence, Massachusetts factory opened on November 13, 1951, and was called the "Garfield Shops."
 The location started with as a wired units job and there were thirteen workers with a section chief and one maintenance man.
 In 1955, the Lawrence plant reached its peak employment at more than 2,000 employees.
 This Bell Labs research and development satellite had 40 Bell Telephone Laboratories engineers and 25 Western Electric employees.
 Carrier equipment used filters made with Polystyrene condensers at this Garfield Shops or later referred as Lawrence Shops.